Community Standards for Xbox

 - Blocks on the ability to upload game clips and screenshots

 - Restrictions on uploading or sharing Kinect content

 - Limits on the ability to share Xbox content on other social networks

 - Removal of the ability to edit your Xbox profile or clubs

 Repeat or severe offenses

 We may permanently suspend a profile or device if we can no longer trust it due to a severe violation, or if our attempts to correct repeated negative behaviors are unsuccessful.
-Under permanent suspension, the owner of the suspended profile forfeits all licenses for games and other content, Gold membership time, and Microsoft account balances.
+Under permanent suspension, the owner of the suspended profile forfeits all licenses for games and other content, Xbox Live Gold and Xbox Game Pass membership time, and Microsoft account balances.

-For more information about suspensions, visit enforcement.xbox.com or the Xbox Assist app on Xbox One.
+For more information about suspensions, visit enforcement.xbox.com or the Xbox Assist app on your Xbox console.